win21H2/Image-Recognition-win21H2/README.md

 <h1 align="center">Prerequisites</h1>

  > - Basic understanding of the Ubuntu/Linux CLI and how to enter commands/open files and navigate paths as well as sudo, pip, and sh commands <br>
- > - Understanding of how to use the Arduino IDE and how to upload code <br>
+ > - Understanding of how to use the Arduino IDE and how to upload code as well as basic familiarity of C++ and how to write code for Arduino<br>

 <h1 align="center">What you need to have on hand</h1>

 > - A Nvidia Jetson Nano board (you can get one [here](https://www.amazon.com/NVIDIA-Jetson-Nano-Developer-945-13541-0000-000/dp/B08J157LHH/ref=sr_1_3?crid=14OGE6DXXIQJV&keywords=nvidia+jetson+nano+2gb&qid=1650155641&sprefix=nvidia+jetson+nano+%2Caps%2C212&sr=8-3) although keep in mind that as of now they might not be in stock) <br>
  > - A USB camera (I used the [Logitech C920x HD Webcam](https://www.amazon.com/Logitech-C920x-Pro-HD-Webcam/dp/B085TFF7M1/ref=sr_1_3?crid=27NQO1U637C2M&keywords=logitech%2Busb%2Bcamera&qid=1650155485&sprefix=logitech%2Busb%2Bcamera%2Caps%2C160&sr=8-3&th=1) although you can use any other USB camera)
  > - A microSD card (you can get one [here](https://www.amazon.com/SanDisk-Ultra-UHS-I-Memory-Adapter/dp/B00M55C0NS/ref=sr_1_6?crid=38NYM8JJMSNRA&keywords=micro%2Bsd%2Bcard&qid=1650155732&sprefix=micro%2Bsd%2Bcard%2Caps%2C255&sr=8-6&th=1) one although I would recommend getting one that is 64gb)
- > - A Arduino Uno (you can get one [here](https://store.arduino.cc/products/arduino-uno-rev3))
+ > - An Arduino Uno (you can get one [here](https://store.arduino.cc/products/arduino-uno-rev3))

 <h1 align="center">Getting Started</h1>

 ### Setting up the Jetson Nano
->During this stage you will add a SWAP file, setup a docker container for the Jetson nano, and finnaly log into the docker and open Jupyter labs
+>During this stage you will add a SWAP file, setup a docker container for the Jetson nano, and finnaly log into the docker container and open a notebook in Jupyter Labs

 Step 1.
 Power up and SSH into the Nano